-- 1.4 There are two key parts to the local planning system Planning Policy and Development Management. - 1.5 Planning Policy is concerned with producing the local planning documents and policies that are used to guide development in Chichester District(1).
-These documents must conform to relevant Government guidance, and there are specific regulatory procedures which must be followed during their preparation. - 1.6 Development Management is responsible for processing and determining planning applications, along with other applications including works to trees, advertisements and listed buildings.
-The Development Management team provides pre-application planning advice and investigates and takes appropriate action in respect of breaches of planning control.
+- 1.4 There are two key parts to the local planning system Planning Policy and Development Management. - 1.5 Planning Policy is concerned with producing the local planning documents and policies that are used to guide development in Chichester District.
+These documents must conform to relevant government guidance, and there are specific regulatory procedures which must be followed during their preparation. - 1.6 Development Management is responsible for processing and determining planning applications, along with other applications including works to trees, and consents regarding advertisements and listed buildings.
+The Development Management team provides pre-application planning advice, and the Enforcement Team investigates and takes appropriate action in respect of breaches of planning control. - 1.7 The Planning Inspectorate (on behalf of the Secretary of State for Levelling Up, Housing and Communities) is responsible for examining local plan-making and deciding planning and enforcement appeals. - 1.8 On 1 April 2011 the South Downs National Park Authority (SDNPA) became responsible for all planning in the South Downs National Park.
+The SDNPA produces its own Statement of Community Involvement and local planning documents.
+The Chichester District Council Development Management team operates an agency arrangement with the SDNPA and determines the majority of planning applications within the national park which fall within Chichester District.